RGB-WG/rgb.tech/content/program/contractum/basics.md

 weight = 10
 title = "Writing simple contract"
 [extra]
-bg-color = "white"
+bg-color = "green"
+anchor = "basics"
 +++

-The best way to understand RGB is through example.
 Let's do a contract which will work as a digital identity.

 We have to start with definition of a data type representing the key.
 This is not a part of the contract itself and may be imported into multiple contracts